Donkey Kong (character): Reception and legacy

 After Rare's departure from the franchise, Donkey Kong's standing declined.
 Pastes Garrett Martin wrote that his popularity peaked in the early 1980s and mid-1990s, and only Donkey Kong Country Returns came close to matching the sales of the arcade and SNES games.
 IGNs Jesse Schedeen said that, by 2009, Donkey Kong was only kept relevant by his Super Smash Bros. appearances, as his name had become "almost synonymous with gimmicky games" like Donkey Konga.
 Schedeen called him one of the most overrated video game characters, and Vices Ian Dransfield said that games starring Donkey Kong were outclassed by those starring Mario and Rayman.

 GamesRadar+s Scott McCrae said being a Donkey Kong fan was difficult due to the hiatuses between major games, and TheGamers Adam Starkey said that Donkey Kong had "unfairly remained in Mario's shadow" in the decades following Rare's departure.
 IGNs Logan Plant wrote that before Donkey Kong Bananzas announcement it seemed as if Nintendo did not care about Donkey Kong.
 Starkey noted that his 40th anniversary in 2021 passed without acknowledgement from Nintendo, which he joked was "grounds for a HR complaint".
 He felt one could not celebrate Mario without acknowledging Donkey Kong and found it odd that Bowser had usurped Donkey Kong's role as Mario's nemesis, given the characters' history.
 Journalists expressed excitement for Donkey Kong's return in Donkey Kong Bananza, and Polygon felt its emphasis on destruction was a natural fit for his character.

 Donkey Kong's 2025 redesign was divisive.
 After it was teased alongside Mario Kart World, TheGamers Stanley Henley complained that it turned him into a generic "ugly inflatable", reflecting a trend for "aesthetic simplicity over visual flavor" in brands.
-Vices Anthony Franklin II called the redesign "awesome" following its reveal in the Donkey Kong Bananza trailer, which they felt demonstrated that fans were too hasty to judge it, and GamesRadar+ described it as "peak Donkey Kong...
+McCrae described it as "peak Donkey Kong...
 He's got the goofy look, but still has the ability to look super intense".
 Bayliss considered the new design superior and said design changes were necessary for characters to endure.
 He felt there was nothing to debate and that fans should embrace change.

+Regarding Donkey Kong's appearance in The Super Mario Bros.
+Movie, Game Informers Brian Shea considered Rogen a perfect fit for Donkey Kong, and Mashables Kristy Puchko said he brought "earnest glee" in his performance.
+Others felt Rogen's use of his regular speaking voice was lazy.
+Kotakus Sisi Jiang called Rogen's explanation for not using a unique voice baffling, as he "seem[ed] to be arguing for a flattening of his own character, rather than building his own creative spin on it".
+Some critics considered Donkey Kong underused, which they tied to broader criticism that the story was underdeveloped.